 LanzaTech, which recently closed a $60 million fourth round of venture capital funding, has won numerous awards for its technology that captures and reuses waste carbon emissions for the production of fuels and chemicals.

-to assist with the move, the Illinois Department of Commerce and Economic Opportunity approved tax credits for LanzaTech worth an estimated $1.1 million over the next 10 years.
+As an incentive to assist with the move, the Illinois Department of Commerce and Economic Opportunity approved tax credits for LanzaTech worth an estimated $1.1 million over the next 10 years.
 The credits against the company’s state income tax liability are available under the Economic Development for a Growing Economy program.

 “No matter where in the world a company’s customer base might be, the advantages of Illinois are easy to see,” DCEO Director Adam Pollet said.
-“From its new home in Skokie, LanzaTech will be at the heart of North American
+“From its new home in Skokie, LanzaTech will be at the heart of North American commerce and innovation.”

 LanzaTech, which will continue to have a presence in New Zealand, China, India and Europe, is the first company in the world to have produced fuel grade ethanol from steel mill off-gases.
 The company’s pre-commercial facility in China, which can produce ethanol at an annualized rate of 100,000 gallons per year, earned an internationally recognized sustainability certification from the Roundtable of Sustainable Biomaterials in 2013.

 ArcelorMittal Chooses Mobile County, Alabama, for Steel Manufacturing Electric Arc Furnace

 Mazda Toyota Manufacturing Plans $830 Million Assembly Plant Expansion at Huntsville, Alabama Campus

 How are Uncertain Times Altering Company Location Strategies?